-Next, Glenn wanted to move his whole foot but no matter how hard he tried he failed.
+Next, Glenn wanted to move his whole foot but no matter how hard he tried, he failed.
 For a time it looked like maybe just his toes were going to revive, because the rest of his legs and feet were still asleep.
 But his persistence finally woke his feet up!
-For weeks Glenn practiced tensing his muscles in his toes, feet, then legs.
-At first, it would kinda hurt to squeeze a new muscle, but it felt good, too.
+For weeks Glenn practiced tensing his muscles in his toes, feet, then his legs.
+At first, it would kind of hurt to squeeze a new muscle, but it felt good too.

 Then one day, trembling and holding on to a table like a baby, Glenn stood up for the first time since his accident.
+He called out to his mom to see and she smiled even though he soon collapsed.